-- NAMELIST FILES: Sets of namelists are not usually distributed around the JULES community any more (except as part of Rose suites), but if you are working from a set of these then you can either (i) run JULES without Rose (see here) or (ii) use the create_rose_app to convert them into a Rose suite and use that to run JULES with Rose (see here).
+- NAMELIST FILES: Sets of namelists are not usually distributed around the JULES community any more (except as part of Rose suites), but if you are working from a set of these supplied from elsewhere, then you can either run JULES directly from the namelists or use create_rose_app to convert them into a Rose suite and then use that to run JULES (see here for details of both options).

-The namelists JULES requires for (i) are described on the JULES Manuals pages (select your version of JULES and find section "The JULES namelist files") and this is the best source for details of both these kinds of control files, because both the Rose suite and the namelist files are composed of the same namelists.
+The namelists JULES requires for (i) are described on the JULES Manuals pages (select your version of JULES and find section "The JULES namelist files") and this is the best source for details of both these kinds of control files (both the Rose suite and the namelist files are composed of the same set of namelists).

 Gridded runs from Land Surface Models (LSMs) in general can output data in 2D or 1D NetCDF files and you usually need to use different software to visualise/analyse these two types of gridded output.
-However, please be aware that JULES can only give you 1D output from gridded runs (whether the driving data are 1D or 2D).
-This means that you either need to use analysis software that can deal with 1D files or you need to anticipate a post-processing step to convert your 1D JULES outputs into 2D files (for example, Alberto Martínez post-processed 1D output to generate the 2D results of the EU earth2observe project downloadable from the WCI Portal).
+However, please be aware that JULES will (almost) always give you 1D output from gridded runs, whether the driving data are 1D or 2D (only in a few specific cases will the output be 2D: details are in the documentation section for model_grid.nml).
+This means that you either need to use analysis software that can deal with 1D files or you need to anticipate a post-processing step to convert your 1D JULES outputs into 2D files.

 - For converting 1D JULES output to 2D, see here.